Onandjokwe State Hospital

 Onandjokwe State Hospital, until 2016 Onandjokwe Lutheran Hospital, is the oldest hospital in the northern part of Namibia.
 It was built in 1911 by the Finnish Missionary Society under the leadership of Selma Rainio.
 The hospital was operated by the Evangelical Lutheran Church in Namibia (ELCIN) via Lutheran Medical Services until 2016, when the Government of Namibia took over.
+The hospital hosts a medical museum, the only one in Namibia.